hall-lab/protocols/environment.md

 alias l='ls -lhtr'
 ```

-## Transferring files between the cluster and your computer
+## Transferring data between the cluster and your computer
 Transfer from the cluster to your computer
 ```bash
 rsync -avl hall16:/remote/path/to/file.txt ~/local/path/.